tess-jl/aws-developer-course/notes/10_AWS_CloudFormation.md

 can create dynamic amount of resource?
 No- everything has to be declared, can't preform code generatation

 is every AWS service support?
 Almost, only a few that are not (work around AWS Lambda Custom Resources)

+### CloudFormation Parameters
+**Parameters** = way to provide inputs to template -important for reusing templates across the company, accounts, region -some inputs cannot be determined ahead of time -powerful, controlled, can prevent error from happening in template due to types

+When do I use?
+-if CloudFormation resource config is likely to change in the future -parameters mean we don't have to reupload a template to change content

+Settings
+* **type** --> data type, either string, commadelimitedList, List<type>, AWS param
+* **description** --> constraints, constraintDescription (string), min/max length for string, min/max value for number, defaults, allowedValues (array), AllowedPattern(regex), NoEcho(Boolean)

+How do we reference a parameter?
+-need to use the function "Ref" **Fn::Ref**
+-shorthand for this in YAML = **!Ref**
+-can be used to reference other elements in the template

+**Pseudo Parameters**
+-AWS-offered params we can use
+-enabled by default
+-can use at any time
+e.g. AWS::AccountId, AWS::Region, etc.

+### CloudFormation Mapping